|Subscribe | What is RSS|

 Contact: Katy Hooper

-Effective Wednesday, August 1, campfires or the ignition of wood, briquettes, or any fuel in fire pits, fire pans, and barbeque grills, are banned in all portions of the North Cascades National Park Service Complex – North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
+Effective Friday, July 16, campfires or the ignition of wood, briquettes, or any fuel in fire pits, fire pans and barbeque grills, are banned in all portions of the North Cascades National Park Service Complex – North Cascades National Park, Ross Lake National Recreation Area, and Lake Chelan National Recreation Area.
 This includes all National Park Service lands and campgrounds along State Route 20 as well as Hozomeen and the entire Stehekin Valley.
-Stoves or grills that are solely fueled by liquid petroleum fuels are allowed in all locations.
+Stoves or grills that are solely fueled by liquid petroleum fuels for the purpose of cooking are allowed in all locations.
 The burn ban complements similar restrictions in the adjacent Okanogan-Wenatchee National Forest and British Columbia, Canada.

 If smoke or flames are visible, dial 911 or report at any ranger station.

 Last updated: July 15, 2021